AngleProtocol/angle-docs/concepts/emergency-modules/README.md

 Hedging Agents can enter the protocol with even very small leverage like x1.01, or x1.1.
 To be over-collateralized, the protocol doesn't need HAs to take on highly leveraged positions.

-Even if demand for perpetual futures decreases, the protocol should remain cheaper than most protocols allowing to get on-chain leverage, wether it is borrowing platforms (Aave, Compound) or perpetual protocols (PERP, Pika).
+Even if demand for perpetual futures decreases, the protocol should remain cheaper than most protocols allowing to get on-chain leverage, like Aave or Compound.
 In normal times, when demand for leverage is high and almost all the collateral is hedged, transaction fees are set so that it is slightly more expensive to open a position.
 When demand for perpetual futures drop, fees drop (following the hedging curve) and Angle becomes much cheaper than other on-chain protocols.

 It should also be cheaper to get leverage with Angle than with centralized exchanges.
 With Angle, traders only pay entry and exit fees: there is no funding cost.
 It is more cost efficient for Hedging Agents that have a long-term horizon to open positions on Angle rather than on a centralized exchange, as this funding rate ususally represents a high cost.